borispovod/crypti-dapps-docs/Sidechain.md

-# DApps SQL API
+# Sidechain

-Crypti DApps store blockchain data within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
+Each Crypti Dapp's sidechain data is stored within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
 Wherein your custom sidechain data is structured into tables and fields inside a relational database.

 To make it as simple as possible to manage your sidechain data.
 Crypti uses a JSON based API, which allows you to both define and manage your database, without needing to understand how to write complicated SQL queries.